-- Deal with all complaints courteously, systematically, and fairly. - Apologise if we have done something wrong, or not met our service standards. - Record all complaints and provide you with a reference number. - Have a dedicated Complaints Officer who will be your personal contact for your complaint.
-They will be in regular contact with you throughout the complaints process. - We will keep you informed in a way that suits you, whether that be over the phone, via e-mail or in person. - Tell you what stage the complaint is at in all our communications, share what we find and outline our response. - Accept complaints made by others who have been authorised to act on your behalf. - Let you know how to contact the Housing Ombudsman Service, which you can do at any point during the complaints process. - Comply with your right to make a complaint to your MP or Local Councillor (as a 'Designated Person') if you have an issue or concern you would like to raise with us.
-We will acknowledge the communication within 48 working hours and will look to provide a response to the Designated Person within 10 working days of receipt.
-Respond to any complaints made by 'advocates' on your behalf where we have written permission from you that you wish for someone else to act on your behalf.
+- Deal with all complaints courteously, systematically, and fairly. - Apologise if we have done something wrong, or not met our service standards. - Record all complaints and provide you with a reference number. - Have a dedicated Customer Complaints and Liaison Officer who will be your personal contact for your complaint.
+They will be in regular contact with you throughout the complaints process. - Offer to meet you at each stage of the process and keep you informed in a way that suits you. - Tell you what stage the complaint is at in all our communications, share what we find and outline our response. - Accept complaints made by others who have been authorised to act on your behalf. - Let you know how to contact the Housing Ombudsman Service if you would like your complaint to be independently considered in cases where our complaints process has been exhausted and you remain unhappy. - Comply with your right to make a complaint to your MP or Local Councillor (as a 'Designated Person') if you feel we have not resolved your problem.
+We will provide a substantive reply to the MP/Councillor within 10 working days.
+Where this is not possible, we will apologise, explain where the enquiry is up to, and give a date when a substantive reply will be given.